Krishna-r47/California-housing---Regression/README.md

 performance on the California Housing dataset.

 ## B) EDA and Data Pre-processing Steps Taken
-→ The digits dataset from sklearn.datasets was loaded, containing 8x8 pixel images of handwritten digits (0–9).
+→ The fetch_california_housing dataset from sklearn.datasets was loaded as a DataFrame.
+It includes features such as average income, population, and house age, with the target being median house value.

-The dataset had no missing values, so we directly moved into exploring and preparing the data.
+→ Dataset structure was reviewed using .info() and .describe() to check feature types and distributions.

-→ Basic structure and statistics were reviewed using .info() and .describe(), followed by visual checks of class distribution to ensure a balanced dataset.
-Sample digit images were plotted to confirm label integrity and get a sense of pixel-level patterns.
+A check for missing values confirmed a clean dataset.

-→ To understand feature relationships, a correlation heatmap was created using seaborn, and pixel intensity patterns were visualized through histograms and boxplots.
-A pairplot was also used on the first few features to observe how well they separate across classes.
+→ Visual EDA was conducted through correlation heatmaps, histograms, and boxplots to identify relationships, outliers, and skewed distributions.
+Scatter plots were also plotted to observe how each feature individually correlates with the target.

-→ The dataset was split into training and test sets (80-20) using stratified sampling to preserve class proportions.
+→ Outliers were removed using the IQR method for all features.
+Highly skewed features (absolute skew > 0.75) were log-transformed using np.log1p() to reduce their influence and normalize distributions.

-→ For SVM, pixel features were standardized using StandardScaler since SVMs are sensitive to scale.
-For CNN, image data was normalized (divided by 16.0) and reshaped to (8, 8, 1) to match the expected input shape for convolutional layers.
+→ The dataset was split into training and test sets using an 80-20 split.
+A StandardScaler was applied to scale the features since linear models and ensemble methods often benefit from normalized data.

 ## C) Model Training and Evaluation
 → A simple Linear Regression model was trained on the scaled features.
 Its predictions were evaluated using